bao-project/bao-ci/README.md

 make -C ci/docker build
 ```

+---

+**NOTE**

+The provided Makefile always checks Docker Hub for an updated container
+image.
+If you are not using it to start the container please make sure the
+image is indeed up to date with the latest Dockefile either by pulling it
+expliclity (i.e. `docker pull baoproject/bao:latest`) or by bulding it yourself
+locally.

+---

 ## Setting up GitHub Actions

 When setting up GitHub Actions' workflows for you repo, each step should make